rust-lang/rust/text/0000-cargo-build-command.md

 The responsibility of the build script is to ensure that all requested native libraries are available for the crate to compile.
-The conceptual output of the build script will be metadata metadata on stdout explaining how the compilation went and whether it succeeded.
+The conceptual output of the build script will be metadata on stdout explaining how the compilation went and whether it succeeded.

 An example output of a build command would be: